Naná Silva: 2024: Junior Circuit and first professional matches

-2025: WTA Tour debut and first professional titles in doubles and singles; Billie Jean King Cup debut
+2025: WTA Tour debut and first pro titles in doubles and singles; BJK Cup debut

-Silva participated in all four junior Grand Slam tournaments in 2025, making it to the third round at the girl's singles event at Wimbledon.
+Silva participated in all four junior Grand Slam tournaments in 2025, making it to the third round at the girls' singles event at Wimbledon.
 She also won a junior event held in Asunción, Paraguay.

 In September 2025, Silva made her WTA Tour debut in both singles and doubles after receiving a wildcard into the main draw of the first edition of her home tournament, the SP Open at the WTA 250 level in São Paulo.
-She won her opening singles match against compatriot Carolina Alves, becoming the first player born in 2010 to win a match at the WTA tour on a main draw.
-She then lost in the second round to the 2nd seed Solana Sierra.
+She won her opening singles match against compatriot Carolina Alves, becoming the first player born in 2010 to win a main-draw match on the WTA Tour.
+She then lost in the second round to the second seed Solana Sierra.

-In the doubles draw, she participated alongside compatriot Victoria Luiza Barros, but lost her opening match against Anna Rogers and Janice Tjen.
+In doubles, alongside fellow Brazilian Victoria Luiza Barros, she lost her opening match against Anna Rogers and Janice Tjen.

-In October 2025, Silva won the doubles title of an ITF W35 tournament at the Paineiras do Morumby club in São Paulo, Brazil.
-She played alongside fellow Brazilian Ana Candiotto and defeated the duo of Argentinian Jazmín Ortenzi and Colombian María Paulina Pérez at the final.
-This was her first ITF doubles title and first professional title of her career in general.
+In October 2025, Silva won the doubles title of the W35 tournament at the Paineiras do Morumby club in São Paulo, Brazil.
+She played alongside fellow Brazilian Ana Candiotto and defeated the duo of Argentine Jazmín Ortenzi and Colombian María Paulina Pérez in the final.
+This was the first professional title of her career.

-On the following week, Silva participated in an ITF W15 tournament in the city of São João da Boa Vista and reached the singles final, in which she faced and won against Chilean player Antonia Vergara Rivera in two sets.
-This was her first professional singles final and title.
+The following week, at a W15 tournament in the city of São João da Boa Vista, Silva reached her first singles final, in which she won against Chilean player Antonia Vergara Rivera in two sets: her first professional singles title.

+In November 2025, Silva made her Billie Jean King Cup debut for Brazil in Hobart, Australia.
+She opened Brazil's Group E play-off tie against Portugal with a straigth set victory over world No. 255 Matilde Jorge, earning the first point of the encounter.

+In the next day, Silva faced world No. 95 Kimberly Birrell in Brazil's decisive tie against hosts Australia.
+She won the second set but was defeated 6–4, 3–6, 6–1, as Australia secured a 2–0 victory to qualify for the 2026 Billie Jean King Cup Qualifiers and Brazil was knocked back to the zonal group.

+Also in November, she reached her second W15 singles final in Ribeirão Preto, but was defeated by compatriot Luiza Fullana, in straight sets.